The International Hotel Law Review: Denmark

-The mortgage loan is combined with other types of security including change of control, negative pledge, subordination of other loans and limitations on dividend distribution, as commercial properties can only be funded with 60 per cent of the value of the property.
+The mortgage loan is combined with other types of security including change of control, negative pledge, subordination of other loans and limitations on dividend distribution as commercial properties may only be funded with 60 per cent of the value of the property.
 The rest of the purchase price will normally be funded by equity, or a bank facility with secondary rights to the mortgage loan.

 Finally, the security package may well consist of a share pledge on the shares of the SPV owning the real estate, as well as a variety of assignment agreements, in which the operating company assigns certain (potential) claims and other receivables, including, but not limited to, intra-group shareholder loans and insurance agreements.